Teaching

 My teaching philosophy is based on theories in art education, teaching experience, and my art practice.

-As I taught in different countries and cultures I searched out the possibilities in Art Education programs and theories or different curriculum in Art Education.
+As I taught in different countries and cultures I learned of the possibilities of different theories in Art Education.
 In the fine arts some of these included:

 • Studio Thinking, by Lonis Hetland, Ellen Winner, Shirley Veenema, Kimberly M.Sheridan